topgun743/react-redux/CONTRIBUTING.md

 Please open an issue with a proposal for a new feature or refactoring before starting on the work.
 We don't want you to waste your efforts on a pull request that we won't want to accept.

-###Style

-[reactjs](https://github.com/reactjs) is trying to keep a standard style across its various projects, which can be found over in [eslint-config-reactjs](https://github.com/reactjs/eslint-config-reactjs).
-If you have a style change proposal, it should first be proposed there.
-If accepted, we will be happy to accept a PR to implement it here.

 ## Submitting Changes

-* Open a new issue in the [Issue tracker](https://github.com/reactjs/react-redux/issues).
+* Open a new issue in the [Issue tracker](https://github.com/topgun743/react-redux-noreact/issues).
 * Fork the repo.
 * Create a new feature branch based off the `master` branch.
 * Make sure all tests pass and there are no linting errors.